-Project grant proposals for spring 2017 may be submitted through January 7, 2017.
+Project grant proposals for fall 2017 may be submitted through May 8, 2017.

 National English Honor Society Project Grants are designed to encourage local chapters to be innovative in developing projects that further the goals of the Society.
 The Society will award a limited number of grants each semester, for no more than $200 each, to support local chapter activities that will be enhanced or made possible by the grant monies.

 Any active chapter may apply.
 No chapter may submit more than one proposal in each semester; chapters receiving project grants may receive only one in an academic year.
 Projects must be organized and led by student members and must be endorsed and monitored by chapter advisors.
 Applications should be prepared by student members.

 Funds may be requested for separate projects or for parts of larger projects, and chapters should explore ways to use project grants in combination with funds secured from other sources.
 Appropriate projects include, but are not limited to:

 - Service projects connected to the discipline of English (writing competitions for local elementary or secondary schools, tutoring projects, literacy programs, library donations, book drives)

 - Projects that will bring visiting authors or poets to the local community or school.
 Such visits should be open to an audience beyond the membership of the NEHS sponsoring chapter.

 - Projects aimed at broadening appreciation for language, writing, and literature (workshops for elementary students, senior citizens, veterans groups, disadvantaged groups, etc.)

 - Activities aimed at increasing chapter membership or expanding the number of NEHS chapters in a particular community, city, or state.